esr360/One-Nexus/README.md

 assets > styles > scss > elements > _your-element.scss
 ```

 Every element must be included in the main **app.scss** file.
-All provided elements are included by default, and you are encouraged to remove any you don't need and add your own where neccesser
+All provided elements are included by default, and you are encouraged to remove any you don't need and add your own where necessary.

 ```css
 /******************************************************************